PhillHenry/ZIO_Maven_TestFailures_Demo/README.md

 Do not use `maven-surefire-plugin` in `pom.xml`.
 However, this will ignore ZIO tests so be sure to annotate your test with `@RunWith(classOf[ZTestJUnitRunner])`

+Note that as a consequence of this, your ZIO tests should end with `Test` and your ScalaTests with `Spec`.